dreerr/raw-data-now-presentation/slides-day-1.md

 # END TELL

-A software keylogger recorded every keystroke on a private computer, resulting in END TELL – a digital self-portrait that transforms raw computer data into artistic and literary expression.
+A software keylogger recorded every keystroke on my home computer, resulting in END TELL – a digital self-portrait that transforms raw computer data into artistic and literary expression.

 [Website](https://julian.palacz.at/en/traces/end-tell)